An enhanced extriangulated subquotient: Elements of dg categories

 for homogeneous elements $x\in A^n$ and $y\in B^m$, where $|x|=n$ denotes the degree of $x$.
 The right adjoint of tensor functor $-\otimes B$ is the internal hom written as $\HOM(B,-)$.
 It is defined by $ \HOM(B,C)^n = \prod_{i\in\BZ}\Hom(B^i,C^{i+n}), $ namely, a set $\{f^i\colon B^i\to C^{i+n}\}_{i\in\BZ}$ of $k$-module homomorphisms of degree $n$.
 The differential $d=d_{\HOM(B,C)}$ is determined by $df=d_Cf-(-1)^nfd_B$ for homogeneous elements $f\in\HOM(B,C)^n$.
 It turns out that they make $\CC(k)$ to be a closed monoidal category.

 A monoidal category $\CK$ permits us to define the enriched category whose morphism space belongs to $\CK$, called the \emph{$\CK$-enriched} category.
-As we have mentioned at the beginning of the section, the \emph{differential graded category} (\emph{dg category}, for short) is defined to be the $\CC(k)$-enriched category, which is unpacked explicitly as below, e.g. \cite[\S 2.3]{Toe11}.
+The \emph{differential graded category} (\emph{dg category}, for short) is defined to be just the $\CC(k)$-enriched category, which is unpacked explicitly as below, e.g. \cite[\S 2.3]{Toe11}.

 \begin{definition} A $k$-linear dg category $\A$ is a category equipped with the following datum: \begin{enumerate}[label=\textup{(\arabic*)}] \item For any pair $(A,B)$ of objects in $\A$, the $\Hom$-space forms a chain complex of $k$-modules $\A(A,B)$; \item For any $A\in\A$, a chain map $k\to\A(A,A)$ exists and represents the identity, where $k$ is regarded as a stalk complex of degree $0$; and \item The composition is defined as a chain map $\A(B,C)\otimes \A(A,B)\to \A(A,C)$ in $\C(k)$ and satisfies the obvious associativity and unity. \end{enumerate}